3nol/how-to-git/01_commits/README.md

 - `git commit -m "<message>"`

-Note that we first need to introduce the concept of _staging_ before creating commits properly.
+Note that we first need to introduce the concept of _staging_ before creating commits properly (next chapter).
 If you don't want to use staging and directly include all changes into you commit, you can use the `-a` flag.

 It is important to write **good** commit messages.
 You will thank yourself later.
 Here is a [guide](https://cbea.ms/git-commit/) on writing good messages.